 My first full-time teaching position was as an ICT Teacher and sixth form tutor at the Netherhall School and Sixth Form College Cambridge, UK.
 I really enjoyed my time at the school but decided to try and fulfil one of my lifelong dreams, to live and work in Southeast Asia.
 My first international teaching post was at the International School of Samui, where I taught ICT to students in Years 6 to 11.
 Once again I really enjoyed my time at the school, the staff and pupils were amazing.
 However, being a relatively small school they did not provide opportunities for post 16 study (sixth form).

 After two years at the school I moved to the ABC International School in Ho Chi Minh City, Vietnam.
-Living and working in HCMC was really great, the city is developing fast, the people are very friendly, and the students in my classes were some of the most enthusiastic and capable I have ever taught.
+Living and working in HCMC was really great, the city was developing fast, the people were very friendly, and the students in my classes were some of the most enthusiastic and capable I have ever taught.
 However, I really missed living and working in Thailand.
 Aware of changes happening in the UK surrounding the teaching of ICT, I also wanted to move toward teaching Computer Science, a subject that was more suited to my background and qualifications.
-When a job came up at St. Andrews I jumped at the opportunity and applied.
+When a job came up at St Andrews International School Bangkok I jumped at the opportunity and applied.
 When I first stepped foot on the campus, when I came for my interview, I knew it was the right school for me.

 My interests outside of school are wide and varied and include playing the acoustic guitar, fishing, adventure holidays, PC and Xbox gaming, digital photography, reading, live music, badminton, camping, walking/hiking, cycling, running – I ran the Great North Run in 2003 and have taken part in a number of charity fun runs in both Koh Samui and Saigon.